Know Your Trails

 Furthermore, the Sony SmartWatch extension of the application was never developed or transitioned to newer products like the Samsung or Apple smartwatch.

-I believe that because the application did not include the key features that spoke directly to the pain it was designed to address, it resembled a simplified version of a Facebook post in the application form.
+I believe that because this application did not include the key features that spoke directly to the pain it was designed to address, it resembled a simplified version of a Facebook post in the application form.
 The app store statistic backed up this assessment when, after fewer than 500 downloads in 2-years, the Non-Profit shut it down and ended the entire project.

 The first was that trail advocacy groups will always have a hard time communicating trail conditions when park managers and users see Facebook as a perfectly viable alternative for communicating park trail conditions.
 Yet, because trail advocate organizations see themselves as the source of truth for trail conditions, many park users have a hard time trusting their decision-making process when they can see the trail is okay with their own eyes.
 Until these organizations can become more transparent with their standards, they will continue to be seen as knee-jerk groups that close trails when someone drops a snowcone.

-The second fundamental fact this project proved was that crowdsourcing trail conditions can work.
+The second fundamental fact was that crowdsourcing trail conditions can work.
 If park users were allowed to have a say in closure decisions more people would adhere to that decision.
 When only a few people control the status of any given trail, applications like Trailgrinder will always have difficulty time becoming popular with park users.

 Role and Acknowledgements